hanstxu/json_cpp/README.md

 * Currently, all decimals are printed with a precision of 6 decimal places.
 * Currently, adding multiple values to the same key in JSONObjects will just overwrite the previous value.
+* Currently, all null values are mapped to empty strings in the class representations and all empty strings are mapped to null in the string representation.

 ### Additional Stuff to To Be Implemented Eventually